 Jewish India Tour

 Visit the Taj Mahal and other top attractions.
-Enjoy a bicycle rickshaw ride through Delhi’s crowded markets, a backwater tour along Kerala’s canals, an elephant ride in Rajasthan, Bollywood dancing, and yoga.
+Enjoy a bicycle rickshaw ride through Delhi’s crowded markets, a backwater tour along Kerala’s canals, and an elephant ride in Rajasthan.

 A Personal Note from Rahel

 India is a vast country of dramatic contrasts, extraordinary cultural richness, and religious diversity.
 Any visitor to India can choose from a wide array of tours.
 What distinguishes ours is its “insider’s” perspective.

 I was born in Calcutta to a family with Baghdadi roots; I live in the United States today and speak widely about the Indian Jewish communities—always adding music wherever I go.
 My tour partner, Joshua Shapurkar, is a mpber of the Bene Israel community of Bombay and has been leading general and Jewish tours for twenty-five years.
 Together we have an intimate knowledge of the Indian Jewish communities and close relationships with its mpbers.